 Where does the Glacier Express start and finish?

-The Glacier Express starts in Zermatt and ends in St Moritz, or vice versa.
-I’d recommend spending some time either side if you are able to.
+I’d recommend spending some time either side of the train journey if you are able to.

 Zermatt travel tips